-Areas of scientific interest
+Areas of Scientific Interest

 Human population genomics; Sports genetics; Kinesiogenomics; Obesity genomics; Genomics in gerontology and biology of healthy aging; Genetic causes of preterm newborns; Translational genomics; functional genomics; Bioinformatic analysis; Annotation; Artificial intelligence.